kalpanabaheti/A-Little-About-My-Day-To-Day/Game Arena Systems/PuzzleGames/README.md

-Contains code for NQUEENS and CROSSCLIMB - some of the most popular daily puzzles today.
+Contains code for NQUEENS and CROSSCLIMB - for autogenerating some of the most popular daily puzzles today, which are currently designed by hand.